Anibaliym/Anibaliym/README.md

 ## Hi there 👋, I'm Anibal Yáñez
-### Fullstack Developer | .NET & React Specialist
+### Fullstack Developer | .NET & Javascript Specialist

 🚀 Passionate about building scalable applications using modern technologies.
-💼 Specializing in .NET Core, React, PostgreSQL, and Microservices architecture.
+💼 Specializing in .NET, SQL Server, and Microservices architecture.
 🌎 Looking to collaborate with international companies and showcase my skills.

 ### 🌟 Technologies & Tools